spencermountain/compromise/README.markdown

 ```

 ####Lexicon
-The lexicon is generated using the conjugate methods.
+Because the library can conjugate all sorts of forms, it only needs to store one grammatical form.
-For example, it lists the 300 top verbs, then blasts-out their 1200+ derived forms.
+The lexicon was built using the [American National Corpus](http://www.americannationalcorpus.org/), then intersected with the regex rule-list.
+For example, it lists only 300 verbs, then blasts-out their 1200+ derived forms.

 ####Contractions
-the library puts a 'silent token' into the phrase for contractions.
-Otherwise it would get misrepresented.
+Unlike other nlp toolkits, this library puts a 'silent token' into the phrase for contractions.
+Otherwise something would be neglected.
 ```javascript
 nlp.pos("i'm good.")
    [{